 But capturing that moment on film (or SD card) can be tricky.
 Photography’s one of those things that can seem overwhelmingly complicated.
 It doesn’t have to be that way.

-1. Find a foreground.
 Make your picture interesting.
 Find something in front of the sunset – a cruise ship railing, a palm tree, an empty beach chair.
 Use your imagination and find that extra something.
-Not only does it make your picture more interesting, it’ll give depth to your picture.
+Not only does it make your picture more interesting, it’ll give it more depth.

-5. Don’t just shoot the sunset.
-While the sunset is stunning, look around the area you’re photographing too.
+While the sunset is stunning, look around the area you’re photographing, too.
 There’s a reason most beach portraits are done at sunset.
-The light is warm, soft and golden.
+The light is warm, soft, and golden.
 It reflects all around and makes interesting pictures everywhere you look.
 Don’t just focus on the horizon line and setting sun, look around and see what other magic you can find.

-6. Use the Flash.
 Use this tip if you’re photographing someone in front of the sunset.
 Without the flash, your subject will be dark and shadowed.
 Also, try not to put that horizon line up near their head or neck.
-Try to set up the picture so the horizon line is in the lower part of the picture and your person fills most of the top of the picture.
+Try to set up the picture so the horizon line is in the lower part of the picture and your person fills most of the top.